macOS desktop · Web app · Markdown · Export anytime

 Coming from Evernote?

-- Evernote .enex import — upload an export, keep your notes, tags, attachments, and created dates.
+- Evernote .enex import — upload an export, keep your notes, tags, attachments, highlights, and notebook structure.

 - Web clipper on the v1.1 roadmap — Chrome extension ships next.